Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-The Cockapoo is one of the first designer breeds that cross the Cocker Spaniel with the Poodle.
+The Cockapoo is the result of the crossing of the Cocker Spaniel with the Poodle.
 This breed is not recognized by the American Kennel Club, but that doesn’t mean the breed is not worth talking about.
 Poodles are highly intelligent, while Cocker Spaniels are good-natured, so there’s no wonder the Cockapoo is a gentle, fun-loving, intelligent, and affectionate designer breed.

 Breed Overview